 Requirements for direct media between StarLeaf endpoints

-When routing the media (audio, video, and content) for a call, the StarLeaf Cloud ensures that the traffic uses the most direct route.
+When routing the media (audio, video, and content) for a call, StarLeaf ensures that the traffic uses the most direct route.
 A direct route means that the media uses the shortest, lowest latency media path possible between the two endpoints and avoids unnecessary usage of the organization’s Internet connection.

 There are two types of direct media described here: Private Direct Media and Public Direct Media.